-Henry J. Shuman, Private, Co.
-B, 25th Georgia Infantry
+Private Henry J. Shuman, Co.
+B, 25th Georgia Infantry, CSA

 Capt.
 A. W. Smith's Company Bryan Independent Riflemen

-- Henry Joshua Shuman is born in Georgia in February.
+- February: Henry Joshua Shuman was born in Georgia.

-- August 14: enlisted in Confederate Army at the court house in Bryan, Georgia.
+- August 14: Henry enlisted in C.S.
+Army at the court house in Bryan, GA.